opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

      tx port=if0
      drop=no

    In this example you can see Core 1/Task 0 called ``rx_task`` receives the packet from if0 and perform the l2fwd.
 However instead of sending the packet to a port it sends it to a core see ``tx cores=1t1``.
 In this case it sends it to Core 1/Task 1.

    Core 1/Task 1 called ``l2fwd_if0``, receives the packet, not from a port but from the ring.
 See ``rx ring=yes``.
 It does not perform any operation on the packet See ``mode=none`` and sends the packets to ``if0`` see ``tx port=if0``.

-   It is also possible to implement more complex operations be chaining multiple operations in sequence and using rings to pass packets from one core to another.
+   It is also possible to implement more complex operations by chaining multiple operations in sequence and using rings to pass packets from one core to another.

-   In thus example we show a Broadband Network Gateway (BNG) with Quality of Service (QoS).
+   In this example, we show a Broadband Network Gateway (BNG) with Quality of Service (QoS).
 Communication from task to task is via rings.

    .. image:: images/PROX_BNG_QOS.png
       :width: 1000px